West Virginia homeschool requirements

 Who qualifies and what you give up

-Universal as of 2024-25.
-Any school-aged West Virginia resident qualifies, including students who have never attended public school.
-The award is the per-pupil state aid amount (~$5,267 for 2025-26).
+Universal as of the 2026-27 school year.
+Any school-aged West Virginia resident qualifies, including existing homeschool and private-school students who have never attended public school (before 2026-27, eligibility required recent public-school attendance).
+The award is the per-pupil state aid amount (~$5,436 for 2026-27, up from ~$5,267 in 2025-26).
 Applications run on a rolling basis through the WV State Treasurer's Office, with funds disbursed quarterly to a managed account.

 The legal status change is the central tradeoff.
 Hope Scholarship students are not classified as homeschoolers under W. Va.
 Code 18-8-1 — they are participants in a state ESA program with their own assessment and reporting rules.
 Funds may only be spent on approved categories (curriculum, tutoring, therapies, transportation to participating schools, technology) and require receipts uploaded to the program portal.
 Annual standardized testing or a state-approved equivalent assessment is required, results filed with the program.
 Funds left at year end roll over while still enrolled but revert if the student leaves.
 Many WV homeschool families have decided the state's existing homeschool law (which already requires periodic assessment and notice) is light enough that the trade for ESA reporting and vendor restrictions isn't worth it.